peterddrummond/xspde_matlab/doc/source/api.rst

 The second argument, ``z``, if needed, is a real random noise, corresponding to :math:`\zeta` in the mathematical notation.
 This is a matrix whose first dimension is the noise index.
 The second dimension is the lattice index.

 The last function argument is the  :ref:`lattice structure <sec-parameter-structure>`, ``r``.
-This contains data about the integration lattice.
-The most important constants are :attr:`r.t`, the current time, and the space coordinates, :attr:`r.x`, :attr:`r.y`, :attr:`r.z`.
-Other data stored in the lattice structure is explained in later chapters.
+This contains data about the integration details and lattice, stored as ``r.name``.
+Important constants in the structure are :attr:`t`, the current time, and  space coordinates, :attr:`x`, :attr:`y`, :attr:`z`.
+Other data stored in the structure is explained in later chapters.

 Functions of multiple lattice sequences take current arguments first, and the oldest arguments last.